What Grade 9 actually means

 Master the required practicals in depth

-The topics where Grade 9 marks are won and lost
+Where Grade 9 marks are won and lost

-- Cell biology: Precise explanation of osmosis, active transport, and the stages of mitosis
+- Cell biology: precise explanation of osmosis, active transport, and the stages of mitosis

-- Bioenergetics: The light-dependent and light-independent reactions of photosynthesis (Higher tier)
+- Bioenergetics: the light-dependent and light-independent reactions of photosynthesis (Higher tier)

-- Homeostasis: The hormonal control of blood glucose; the mechanism of thermoregulation
+- Homeostasis: the hormonal control of blood glucose; the mechanism of thermoregulation

-- Genetics: Meiosis and how it produces genetic variation; Hardy-Weinberg principle at the top of Higher
+- Genetics: meiosis and how it produces genetic variation; Hardy-Weinberg principle at the top of Higher

-- Ecology: Trophic efficiency calculations; the effect of human activity on biodiversity with specific mechanisms
+- Ecology: trophic efficiency calculations; the effect of human activity on biodiversity, with specific mechanisms

 Putting it into practice